hitokiri-mata/katacoda-courses/kubernetes-chaos/litmus-chaos/step3-operator.md

 customresourcedefinition.apiextensions.k8s.io/chaosresults.litmuschaos.io created
 ```

-Check the available namespaces and see if `litmus` is present or not
+Check the available namespaces and see if `litmus` is present:

 `kubectl get namespaces`{{execute}}

-You should be able to see litmus as an active namespace that you just created.
+In the list, you will see `litmus` as a namespace that you just created.